-When Hernandez de Cordova arrived to the coast of the Yucatán, he asked the inhabitants the name of this land and when they answered him, speaking very rapidly, in their native language "Tetec dtan" "Ma t natic a dtan" which just means "you speak very rapidly; we don't understand your language."
+When Hernández de Córdova arrived to the coast of the Yucatán, he asked the inhabitants the name of this land and when they answered him, speaking very rapidly, in their native language, they said "Tetec dtan" "Ma t natic a dtan" which just means "you speak very rapidly; we don't understand your language."
 The Spaniards understood the local inhabitants were telling them the name of the land.
 However, having difficulty pronouncing these words exactly, they ended up calling the place: Yucatán.

-A third version explains that when the conquerors arrived the natives had women's necklaces in their hands.
-While the conquerors were interested in knowing the name of the place and the Indians realized they were being asked a question, they understood they were being asked about the necklaces to which they answered "U Yu c-atan" ("these are the necklaces of our wives.")
+A third version explains that when the conquerors arrived, the Mayas had women's necklaces in their hands.
+While the conquerors were interested in knowing the name of the place and the Mayas realized they were being asked a question, they understood they were being asked about the necklaces to which they answered "U Yu c-atan" ("these are the necklaces of our wives.")

-And yet one more version explains that when the Spaniards asked what the people of this place are called, the Mayan answered “Yucatán” which means “I’m not from here.”
+And yet one more version explains that when the Spaniards asked what the people of this place are called, the Mayas answered “Yucatán” which means “I’m not from here.”

 Trying to make sense of these hilarious versions of historical events is not easy.